LeiRui/card/readme.md

 * Parameter 2: Time axis origin position (optional)
 * Parameter 3: The display window(s) (one or more) on the time axis

-The actual meaning of the three types of parameters is shown in Figure 4.2 below.
+The actual meanings of the three types of parameters are shown in Figure 4.2 below.
 Among them, the paramter 2 is optional.
 Next we will give three typical examples of frequency reduction aggregation: parameter 2 specified, parameter 2 not specified, and time filtering conditions specified.

 ![](./chapter4-fig/4.10.jpg)
-<center>**Figure 4.2 The actual meaning of the three types of parameters**</center>
+<center>**Figure 4.2 The actual meanings of the three types of parameters**</center>

 #### 4.4.2.1 Down-Frequency Aggregate Query without Specifying the Time Axis Origin Position
 The SQL statement is: